The Ultimate Costa Rica Packing List

 Insulated Water Bottle

 Cold water is essential when it’s time to rehydrate, which you should be doing all the time.
 Unlike most countries in the region, the tap water in Costa Rica is actually safe to drink.
-We like to bring Liquid IV packs for the extra electrolyte boost, but a cold coconut on the beach works too.
+We like to bring Liquid IV packs for the extra electrolyte boost, but a cold coconut on the beach works just as well.

 Sunglasses